mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ```

 ### Using an embedded data source

-- An embedded database runs as part of your application instead of as a separate database server that your application connects to.
-- Although it’s **not very useful in production** settings, an embedded database is a perfect choice **for development and testing** purposes.
+The `org.springframework.jdbc.datasource.embedded` package provides support for embedded Java database engines.
+Support for **HSQL**, **H2**, and **Derby** is provided natively.

+**Why use it?**
-- That’s because it allows you to populate your database with test data that’s reset every time you restart your application or run your tests.
+An embedded database can be useful during the development phase of a project because of its lightweight nature.
+Benefits include ease of configuration, quick startup time, testability, and the ability to rapidly evolve your SQL during development. it allows you to populate your database with test data that’s reset every time you restart your application or run your tests.

+**Creating an Embedded Database Programmatically**

+todo

 ```java
 @Bean